-PTA will be selling cookies during the lunch periods in the cafeteria March 3rd – 5th.
-PTA will also be hosting hot lunch on March 12th Thanks to our parents who volunteered their lunch hour to sell ice cream to our students this past Friday.
-PTA invites you to join us for our next PTA meeting on Tuesday, March 11th @ 7:00 pm in the Frost Lounge.
-Please visit our Frost PTA website to find out more about our PTA http://frost.sd54.org/pta/.
+PTA invites you to join us for our next PTA meeting on Tuesday, April 8th @ 7:00 in the Frost Lounge.
+Please visit our Frost PTA website for more information about our PTA http://frost.sd54.org/pta/.

-Please encourage your child to get involved in these upcoming Frost Club offerings: FUSE-STEM, Theater Club, Spanish Club, Art Club, and Animal Club.
+Please encourage your child to get involved in these upcoming Frost Club offerings: FUSE-STEM, Basketball Intramurals, Volleyball Intramurals, Animal Club, and Art Club.
 Please visit our Frost Clubs and Activities page for more information about these clubs http://frost.sd54.org/clubs/.